rochoa85/PepFun/README.md

 ### Calculate structural information of a protein-peptide complex

-For the second case, we can call the script to obtain some information of a structure containing a peptide alone or in complex with a protein.
-This is an example using a structure provided in the auxiliar folder of the code:
+We can use PepFun to obtain some information about a structure containing a peptide alone or in complex with a protein.
+This is an example for using a structure provided in the auxiliar folder of the code:

 `python pepfun.py -m structure -p auxiliar/example_structure.pdb -c C -b linear -t 4.0 -d auxiliar/mkdssp`

-Here we are analyzing a peptide bound to the MHC class II protein, which chain ID is C and has a linear bound conformation.
+Here, we are analyzing a peptide bound to the MHC class II protein, which chain ID is C and has a linear bound conformation.
 To count the number of contacts, we selected as threshold a value of 4.0 (angstroms).
 After running the script, we obtain the file `structure_analysis_[sequence].txt` with the report of some interaction observables:

 ```
 Peptide sequence based on the PDB file is: NPVVHFFKNIVTPRTPPPSQ